This Practice Directive sets forth the guidelines and best practices for safeguarding SF State confidential data.

 Encryption Recommended: If Level 1 information is lost, stolen or accessed by unauthorized individuals, it typically requires a formal breach notification to impacted individuals under state and federal law.
 Level 1 information stored on a system must be encrypted in CA to avoid a breach notification.

 There needs to be justification or alternative risk mitigation for not encrypting Level 1 data.
 If Level 1 data is unencrypted, a Risk Acceptance Form must be completed by the Associate Vice President/Dean and the Data Owner whose Level 1 data is unencrypted.
-A completed signed copy of the Risk Acceptance form should be sent via email to the Information Security Officer, Associate Vice President & Chief Technology Officer, Division of Information Technology (DoIT) and Associate Vice President, Enterprise Risk Management.
+A completed signed copy of the Risk Acceptance form should be sent via email to the Information Security Officer, Associate Vice President & Chief Technology Officer, Information Technology Services (ITS) and Associate Vice President, Enterprise Risk Management.

 - Passwords or credentials